eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

         resources:
           {{- .Values.sentences.resources | toYaml | nindent 10 }}
 ```

+- Test that it works by letting helm render it: `helm template sentence-app --show-only templates/sentences-deployment.yaml`

-And the resulting template is much cleaner and easier to read.
+The resulting template is much cleaner and easier to read.

-You can now try to add memory specifications to your `values.yaml`:
+- Try to add memory specifications to your `values.yaml`:

 ```yaml
 sentences: